pyeventsourcing/eventsourcing/README.md

 closing the persistence subscriber and unsubscribing its event handlers.

 With an instance of the example application, call the factory method register_new_entity() to register a new entity.

 You can update an attribute of the entity by assigning a new value.
 This time, the application's persistence subscriber will store the attribute changed event.
 You can now use the entity ID to retrieve the registered entity from the repository.
-You can see the new attribute value is persisting across instantiations of the entity.
+You will see the new attribute value persists across instantiations of the entity.

 Finally, discard the entity.
 Observe that the repository's dictionary like interface raises a Python key error whenever an attempt is made to get an entity